Lotus Festival Accessibility

 The Lotus Education and Arts Foundation is committed to providing arts programs that are accessible to audiences of all ages and abilities.

 Our office is happy to work directly with patrons requiring materials in other formats, including large-print program information available on request.
-Assisted listening devices are available at some Festival venues, including the historic Buskirk-Chumley Theater.

 Additional accommodations for special needs are available on request – please call us at 812-336-6599 for more information.